 A canonical URL is an HTML element that helps you avoid duplicate content issues by identifying exactly which version of a page should be considered the canonical or original version.

 The good news is that Rank Math SEO WordPress plugin makes it easy to change the canonical URL using the meta box (as pictured below).

 By default, Rank Math uses the current post/page URL as the canonical URL, so you would only need to alter this setting if you wish to change it to something else.
 This is also known as a self-referencing canonical.

-Note: If you cannot find the Advanced tab, please enable the advanced mode from WordPress Dashboard > Rank Math > Dashboard.
+Note: If you cannot find the Advanced tab, please enable Advanced Mode at WordPress Dashboard → Rank Math SEO.

 Under the Advanced tab, you can change the Canonical URL field to point to the main source of your content.
 The Canonical URL informs the search crawlers of the main page if you have pages or posts with similar content.